andrinruegg/m431_ap_23a_/Documentary/IPERKA/Realise.md

 **Animation Blueprint:**

 What it is: An Animation Blueprint controls how a character or object moves and animates within the game.
-What it does: It defines how different animations blend and play out, governing the movement and appearance of characters or objects in the game.
+What it does: It defines how different animations play out, and displayes the movement and appearance of characters or objects in the game.
-In essence, Blueprints in Unreal Engine are tools that simplify game development by allowing designers to create functionality and behaviors without extensive coding.
+Blueprints in Unreal Engine are tools that simplify game development by allowing designers to create functionality and behaviors without extensive coding.
 The Animation Blueprint, specifically, focuses on creating and managing animations for characters or objects within the game.

 <img width="241" alt="Screenshot 2023-10-30 070920" src="https://github.com/andrinruegg/m431_ap_23a_/assets/143380551/dc879ee3-306e-41a0-9674-1e6583bae7c2">
 <img width="241" alt="Screenshot 2023-10-30 070947" src="https://github.com/andrinruegg/m431_ap_23a_/assets/143380551/4ecf5b0e-0a20-4da6-af4c-75518d8a2f80">